 —Aristotle, De Caelo 279a17-22

-In addition to my research, I’ve been the principal instructor of a number of courses in ancient philosophy, medieval philosophy, introduction to philosophy, and ethics, for Notre Dame’s Department of Philosophy, as well as the Program of Liberal Studies.
-Most recently (Spring 2018), I taught the contemporary philosophy requirement at Holy Cross College and the upper level ancient and medieval requirement for Notre Dame philosophy majors.
-In the Fall 2018, I will teach medical ethics at Notre Dame.
-This year, I was awarded the Kaneb Center for Teaching and Learning‘s Outstanding Teaching Award for my ancient and medieval philosophy course, and was nominated for the St. Thomas Aquinas Excellence Award in Teaching in my first year at UST.
+In addition to my research, I’ve been the principal instructor of many courses in ancient philosophy, medieval philosophy, introduction to philosophy, and ethics, for Notre Dame’s Department of Philosophy, and Program of Liberal Studies.
+I was awarded the Kaneb Center for Teaching and Learning‘s Outstanding Teaching Award in 2018 for my ancient and medieval philosophy course, and was nominated for the St. Thomas Aquinas Excellence Award in Teaching in my first year at UST.
 Nowadays, I enjoy teaching Philosophy of the Human Person next fall (2019) at the University of St. Thomas, as well as courses for the honors program.
 I also run UST’s Greek Reading Group for graduate students of the Center for Thomistic Studies.

 In my spare time, I read more philosophy or a good novel, study Greek and Latin, spend some extra time with students in the campus coffee house, and enjoy the great outdoors.
 For more information on my research or teaching, see the links above, or email me.